 Carrying the momentum I felt from the previous year, I started 2022 with two goals in mind:

 1.)
-Expand White Sage & Sapphire’s reach into the Greater Pittsburgh Area.
+Expand White Sage & Sapphire’s reach.

 2.)
 Quit my full-time food service job.

 January through April I spent every waking moment I could in the studio, working away to make those goals a reality.
 I booked myself for over 45 in person events for the summer and fall months, and I made sure I had a head start on my inventory.
 I designed and launched two new collections including the Evil Eye & Bloom Ring Collections, and fully restocked my Sapphire Stackers, Burst Rings, & Pendants with over 40 new pieces.
 By the time May rolled around, I felt confident enough to take the leap and “tentatively” quit my job.
 Though I still fill in one or two days a week if needed, I mostly work for myself since.
-I’ve had some incredible experiences this summer, from working my first few Night Markets (Squirrel Hill Night Market, Greensburg Night Market, Market Square Night Market) to driving across the state for a show (York Flea) to even having a venue offer the literal STAGE as my booth space (Queer Craft Market.)
+I’ve had some incredible experiences this summer, from working my first few Night Markets (Squirrel Hill Night Market, Greensburg Night Market, Market Square Night Market) to driving across the state for a show (York Flea) to having a venue offer an actual stage as my booth space (Queer Craft Market.)
 I feel like I’m finally stepping into my own as a creator as my aesthetics continue to be refined, with both the knowledge and confidence to back it up.